-When you read my writing, or hear my client stories, I wouldn’t blame you if you were like ‘whoa, this is some very near-(or completely off) the-deep-end stuff.’
+When you read my writing, or hear my client stories, I wouldn’t blame you for thinking ‘whoa, this is some very near-(or completely off) the-deep-end stuff.’

-If me from 5 years ago had a conversation with me from now about my work, she would think the same thing.
+If me from 5 years ago had a conversation with me from now about my work, she’d think the same.

-You’d think spiritual = humanistic, altruistic, committed to justice & helping people, right?
+For some, spiritual = humanistic, altruistic, committed to justice & helping people.

-But we’ve all seen the spiritual to Q-Anon pipeline, the spirituality to white supremacy and cultural appropriation pipeline, and spirituality to cult / high control group pipeline.
+We’ve all seen the spiritual to Q-Anon pipeline, the spiritual to white supremacy pipeline, spirituality and cultural appropriation pipeline, and spiritual to cult / high control group pipeline.

 It turns out my journey isn’t unusual – a lot of people who are now in the spiritual space were nowhere near it for a long time.

-Minus a few ‘unusual’ experiences in childhood, I grew up fundamentalist Christian.
+Minus a few ‘unusual’ experiences in childhood, I grew up in a fundamental Christian household.

-The idea of our soul choosing to come here, or there being other dimensions or past lives wasn’t even vaguely possible.
+The concept of our soul choosing to come here, or there being other dimensions or past lives wasn’t even vaguely possible.

 It just wasn’t for me.